-A credit union's profitability has an effect on its long-term survivability.
-A credit union can retain its earnings, increasing its capital buffer, or put them to work addressing problematic loans, potentially making the credit union better able to withstand financial shocks.
-Obviously, credit unions that are losing money have less ability to do those things.
+A credit union's earnings performance has an effect on its long-term survivability.
+A credit union can retain its earnings, expanding its capital buffer, or use them to address problematic loans, likely making the credit union better able to withstand economic shocks.
+Credit unions that are losing money, however, have less ability to do those things.

-HAWAII COUNTY EMPLOYEES scored 10 out of a possible 30 on Bankrate's earnings test, coming in below the national average of 10.31.
+On Bankrate's test of earnings, HAWAII COUNTY EMPLOYEES scored 10 out of a possible 30, failing to reach the national average of 10.11.